VThalakottoor/PyOR/README.md

 # PyOR (Python on Resonance)
 **Dedicated to Jean Jeener (My hero in NMR, whom I have never met) and Gauri (My inner chaos, the birthplace of confusion, envy, and jealousy - the soul and catalyst of PyOR)**

-**_"Lost in the solitude of his immense power, he began to lose direction.
-He felt scattered about, multiplied, more solitary than ever." - Gabriel Garcia Marquez, One Hundred Years of Solitude._**

 **Motto: "Everybody can simulate Magnetic Resonance"**

 Author: Vineeth Francis THALAKOTTOOR JOSE CHACKO (vineethfrancis.physics@gmail.com)